ainblockchain/ain-blockchain/tools/cert-kpi/consensus-gossip-repair.md

 existing snapshot is reused without inode/mtime changes; a different snapshot, symlink or staged partial file fails closed.
 Installation is exclusive and atomic, never an overwrite.
 Maintenance takes a private full-volume backup, checks the original ledger, then replaces only that target.
-It does not use crash recovery or automatic resume/restart for this mode.
-Preserve evidence and reassess any failure.
+The initial node2 phase did not use crash recovery.
+Automatic resume/restart is forbidden; the later explicit terminal-heap recovery extension below is a separate operator decision.

 After startup, observe the same instance for signed-tail catch-up, native health, actual finalized advancement, socket counters and original ledger preservation.